 Magento 2 on Kubernetes – how do I do that?

-In this article, we’ll take a closer look at what it takes to run Magento 2 on Kubernetes.
+In this article, I’ll take a closer look at what it takes to run Magento 2 on Kubernetes.
 Let’s dive in!

 Prerequisites